HarsukritP/havn/mobile/IMPLEMENTATION_SUMMARY.md

-# SpotSave Mobile App - Implementation Summary
+# Havn Mobile App - Implementation Summary

 ## Overview

-This is a **complete, production-ready React Native mobile application** for SpotSave, built according to the specifications in `docs/design.md`, `docs/mvp.md`, and `.cursorrules`.
+This is a **complete, production-ready React Native mobile application** for Havn, built according to the specifications in `docs/design.md`, `docs/mvp.md`, and `.cursorrules`.

 ---